mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideCluster.md

 # Kubernetes 1.18 and Container Ingress Controller clusterIP Quick Start Guide

-This page is created to document K8S 1.18 with integration of CIS and BIG-IP.
-Please contact me at m.dittmer@f5.com if you have any questions
+This page is created to document K8S 1.18 with integration of CIS and BIG-IP using clusterIP configuration.
+Benefits of clusterIP are:

+* Requires ability to route to Pod
+* Flannel VXLAN, OpenShift VXLAN
+* Alternately Pod rotatable through network i.e.
+  * Calico BGP
+  * Public Cloud network

 # Note